-\ The dates on which the Senior Executives who were promoted or appointed during the year ended 30 June 2013 are the dates that those Senior Executives commenced being members of KMP.
-Their remuneration for the period during which they were members of KMP is disclosed in this report only.

-Formerly Vice President, Public Affairs
+^{} The dates on which the Senior Executives who were promoted or appointed during the year ended 30 June 2013 are the dates that those Senior Executives commenced being members of KMP.
+Their remuneration for the period during which they were members of triose Senior Executives commenced being members of KMP.
+Their ref KMP is disclosed in this report only.
+1 Formerly Vice President, Public Affairs.

-Formerly Vice President, Fublic Altairs.
 2 Formerly General Manager, Investor Relations, Media and Government.
-3 Formerly General Manager, Human Resources.
+3 Formerly Vice President, Major Projects.
 4 Formerly Vice President, Major Projects.

 5 Michael Kulper will depart the Group on 3 September 2013.
 Refer to section 1B for further details.